-The attorneys at The Gonzalez Law Group, PLLC have in-depth knowledge of current immigration laws in the United States.
+The attorneys at The Gonzalez Law Group have in-depth knowledge of current immigration laws in the United States.
 We understand how important it is for you to work in the U.S. That is why we want to be with you every step of the way.
-The Gonzalez Law Group, PLLC has over 70 years of collective experience assisting clients with immigration issues in Harris County communities.
+Our firm has over 70 years of collective experience assisting clients with immigration issues in Harris County communities.
 Some of these communities include Houston, Channel View, Webster, and Galena Park.
-To schedule a time to speak with the immigration department at The Gonzalez Law Group, PLLC call (832) 530-4070 or submit your information in the online contact form.
+To schedule a time to speak with the immigration department at The Gonzalez Law Group call (832) 530-4070 or submit your information in the online contact form.

 An H-1B visa grants foreign citizens in specialty occupations the opportunity to work in the United States.
 Under the Immigration Act of 1990, American employers can hire foreigners to temporarily work in occupations that require highly specialized knowledge.

 In the last five years, applications for an H-1B have skyrocketed, but the visas are not given to just anyone.
 The United States has strict guidelines for individuals seeking a specialty occupation visa.
 For starters, the occupation that requires an H-1B must be considered a specialty occupation.

 A specialty occupation is a job that requires a bachelor’s degree or a higher level of advanced education.
 Examples of specialty occupations that qualify for an H-1B include those that involve the following:

 Having a specialty occupation is not the only qualification needed for an H-1B visa.
 For you to qualify and accept a job in a specialty occupation you must meet one of the following:

 - Completed a US bachelor’s degree or higher required for the position